reTHINK-project/dev-hyperty-toolkit/README.md

 2. You can Complete your Hyperty Descriptor by editing the file with sufix ***name-of-hyperty.hy.json** where you have the hyperty source code;

-3. To test your Hyperty, you need to move the dev-hyperty (or where is located your source code) folder and:
+3. To test your Hyperty, you need to go to dev-hyperty (or where is located your source code) folder and:

- - move to *"examples"* folder and expose your Hyperty to Testing Web App by editing *function* ***hypertyDeployed*** on **main.js** and add your **hyperty name** and **javascript file name** to the switch cases defined there.
+ - go to *"examples"* folder and expose your Hyperty to Testing Web App by editing *function* [***hypertyDeployed*** on **main.js**](https://github.com/reTHINK-project/dev-hyperty/blob/master/examples/main.js#L21) and add your **hyperty name** and **javascript file name** to the switch cases defined there.

- - In case your Hyperty exposes an API to be used by a Web App, you should move to *"examples"* folder and create a folder containing your testing App HTML templates using [Handlebars](http://handlebarsjs.com/).
+ - In case your Hyperty exposes an API to be used by a Web App, you should go to *"examples"* folder and create a folder containing your testing App HTML templates using [Handlebars](http://handlebarsjs.com/).

 ### Cloud and Local development environment